StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 # How to Perform a Hot Backup on a Cluster

-This topic provides step-by-step instructions for performing a hot backup on a cluster in TheHive.
+This topic provides step-by-step instructions for performing a hot backup on a cluster for TheHive.

 {!includes/prerequisites-hot-backup-restore.md!}